7 Analysis example of gut microbiome of ESRD patients

 pheatmap(pw[nms, 1:2])

-The colors in the nodes of left-side is abundance for factor 1 and right side is factor 2.
+The colors in the nodes of left-side is profile for factor 1 and right side is factor 2.

 library(ggkegg)